Cybersecurity Salary Growth in 2026: Median Hit $124,910 vs $84,460 General IT (BLS)

 The geographic component of cybersecurity salaries is significant but narrowing.
 The Washington D.C., San Francisco, and New York metro areas pay the highest absolute salaries, but when adjusted for cost of living, cities like Dallas, Denver, Atlanta, and Raleigh offer competitive purchasing power.
 Remote work access to high-salary markets from lower-cost locations further complicates simple geographic comparisons.

 The 2024-2027 salary outlook remains positive for cybersecurity professionals.
 The structural factors driving compensation growth (workforce gap, regulatory pressure, insurance requirements, increasing threat volume) show no signs of reversing.
 Professionals who invest in high-demand specializations and maintain current certifications can expect compensation growth that continues to outpace the broader technology sector.
+One caveat worth stating plainly: the highest salary lifts accrue to professionals who change employers every three to four years.
+Internal raises typically run 3-5% even in a tight labor market, while external offers frequently come in 15-25% above current base.
+This is not a recommendation to job-hop constantly.
+It is a reminder that staying at one employer for a decade often costs you materially in lifetime earnings.

 Verifiable Predictions